What Is Active Directory (AD)?

 - Set password rules

-Step 4: How to Add a Computer to Active Directory
+Step 4: How to Add a Computer

 - Open the Computers container

-- Right-click > select New > Computer
+- Right-click → New → Computer

 - Provide a computer name and click OK